bach-tran-batch-1006/visualization-tool-documentation/README.md

 - 400: Non-integer/Empty ID, Empty Name given for the updated category
 - 404: No category found for given ID

-**Response:** Updates a category object already stored in the database and returns the updated category.
+**Response:** Updates a category object already stored in the database and returns the updated [category object](#Category-Object).
 If the user sends information to update the category but leaves the name blank, it will return a 400 error.
 If the ID is not found, it will return a 404 error and if the user provides an unparsable ID, it will return a 400 error.